 Richard Resnick ’98 (Co-Chair) is a serial CEO who recently led the VC-backed GQ Life Sciences to a successful exit in Q3 of 2016.
 He has extensive experience building and growing innovative technology companies in the life sciences and beyond and presently is an advisor to many early stage companies in the Boston and New York areas.
 He was previously CEO of Harmony Line, Inc., an MIT Media Lab company, where he partnered with the famous composer/technologist Tod Machover to develop and commercialize Hyperscore, a unique software tool to enable anyone to compose music.
 Prior to Harmony Line, Mr. Resnick was the CEO of Mosaic Bioinformatics which he sold to NetGenics in 2000.
 He was the global bioinformatics software head for Wyeth Pharmaceuticals, and got his start in genomics working on the Human Genome Project under Eric Lander at the MIT Whitehead Institute, authoring software applications like Primer3, still widely in use some 20 years later.
 Mr. Resnick frequently gives talks to the public on the implications of cheap genome sequencing.
 Mr. Resnick holds an M.B.A. from the MIT Sloan School of Manangement, an M.S. in Computer Science from Worcester Polytechnic Institute, and a B.S in Computer Science from the University of Massachusetts at Amherst.

-Sergio Salvatore ’02 (Co-Chair) is Director of Technology for Steinway & Sons.
-An accomplished pianist who recorded two albums by the time he was thirteen, Mr. Salvatore is an entertainment and information industry executive who has loaned his musical talents to WPI for past events.
-Mr. Salvatore was lead architect of a start-up while still at WPI; upon graduating, he joined Sony Music’s Mobile Technology efforts, moving to Direct To Consumer engineering, and then moved rapidly to a senior executive position.
-Before joining Steinway, he also led engineering teams at Barnes & Noble’s Nook Media division.
-Mr. Salvatore received his bachelor’s degree in Computer Science from WPI.
+Sergio Salvatore ’02 (Co-Chair) is Senior Director of Engineering for Vimeo, Inc. An accomplished pianist who recorded two albums by the time he was thirteen, Mr. Salvatore is an entertainment and information industry executive who has loaned his musical talents to WPI for past events.
+He was the lead architect of a start-up while still at WPI; upon graduating, he joined Sony Music's Mobile Technology efforts, moving to Direct To Consumer engineering and on to a senior executive position.
+Prior to joining Vimeo in 2017, Mr. Salvatore led engineering teams at Steinway & Sons and Barnes & Noble's Nook Media division.
+Mr. Salvatore received his bachelor's degree in Computer Science from WPI.

 Lauren Baker ’82 serves as Chief Executive Officer and President of Boston Biomedical Associates (BBA), where she directs all aspects of the company’s clinical research practice and a team of consultants who assist clients with regulatory strategy, clinical trial development and implementation.
 Prior to founding BBA, Dr. Baker had a distinguished career in academia and industry, including positions of Director of International Clinical Research and Director of Corporate Clinical Affairs at Boston Scientific Corporation (BSC).
 Prior to joining BSC, she was employed as a Research Assistant Professor at the University of Massachusetts Medical School where she worked in the Cardiac and Vascular Surgery Departments.
 She has served as a Professor in Mechanical Engineering at Worcester Polytechnic Institute and has established herself as a leader in clinical research in a variety of medical areas including cardiovascular, neurovascular, orthopedics, GI and GU.
 Dr. Baker is a licensed Professional Engineer and holds a BS in Chemistry and a Masters and PhD in Mechanical Engineering with an emphasis in Biomedical Engineering.
 She has received her degrees from Worcester Polytechnic Institute and her research was performed in the Vascular Surgery Department at UMASS Medical School.

-Douglas Borden III ’96 is a Lead Program Analyst in the Office of Workers Compensation Programs, Branch of Planning, Policy, and Performance, at the US Department of Labor in Washington, DC.
-Before beginning at the Department, Mr. Borden was a Lead Associate with Booz Allen Hamilton, providing program management and quality management consulting services to US Government agencies.
-Prior to joining Booz Allen Hamilton, Mr. Borden was a program manager for STG International and for InfoPro, Inc., where he supported the US Coast Guard.
+Douglas Borden III ’96 is an independent management consultant and committed lifelong learner.
+In 2019, Mr. Borden retired after five years as a management and program analyst at the US Department of Labor in Washington, DC.
+Before joining the Department of Labor, Mr. Borden worked for Booz Allen Hamilton providing program management and quality management consulting services to a wide range of US Government agencies.
+Prior to joining Booz Allen, Mr. Borden led consulting projects for smaller companies supporting the US Coast Guard.
 He previously served honorably in the US Coast Guard and retired with nearly 23 years’ service.
 Mr. Borden received his Bachelor of Science degree in Engineering Physics from Wentworth Institute of Technology, a Master of Science degree in Mathematics for Educators from WPI, a Master of Science in Quality Systems Management from the National Graduate School, and a Graduate Certificate in Change Management from Georgetown University.
 In 2011, he served as a member of the WPI Provost’s Global Task Force and in 2012 joined the WPI Arts and Sciences Advisory Board.

 Steven Davi ’85 is Senior Vice President at Synacor, Inc. which provides a technology platform to telecom companies that allows end-users to receive digital entertainment services and apps.
 He was formerly Senior Vice President of Advanced Technology and CTO at SeaChange International, a global multi-screen video software company.
 Mr. Davi received an Emmy for his work in video software while at SeaChange.
 He earned his Bachelor of Science degree in Computer Science from WPI and his Master of Science degree in Computer Science from Northeastern University.
 Mr. Davi previously served as a member of the WPI Provost’s Global Task Force.
 In 2013, Mr. Davi established the Steven M. Davi ’85 Endowed Scholarship to help provide promising students the opportunity to attend WPI.